-If before the constitution of matter was mass, now mass is what is composed of matter.
-Nevertheless, we will normally try to speak about the reticular structure of matter or global aether, to eliminate any doubts with respect to the referred concept.
+If before the constitution of the matter was mass, now mass is what is composed of matter.
+Nevertheless, we will normally try to speak about the reticular structure of matter or global aether, to eliminate any doubts concerning the referred concept.

 The word ether has a negative connotation in the scientific community since the consolidation of General Relativity.
 Nonetheless, there is a practical unanimity regarding its existence, though there have not been any attempts to synthesize its possible properties.